 This post may contain affiliate links.
 Please read my disclosure policy.

-Every Christmas I try to make some kind of biscotti.
-I’m not sure just why December seems to demand them, but there is something about sitting with people you love over cups of fresh coffee and some nice crunchy biscotti to dunk in as we enjoy each other’s company – it makes you feel all warm and cozy inside.
-And biscotti is very flexible stuff – you can bake up the logs ahead and freeze them – just bringing them out to slice and bake the second time when you need them.
-Once baked, they keep a good long while in a sealed container.
+Every Christmas I try to make some variety of biscotti.
+I’m not sure just why December seems to demand them.
+There is something very fine about sitting with people you love over cups of fresh coffee and some nice crunchy biscotti to dunk in, as we enjoy each other’s company.
+It makes you feel all warm and cozy inside.
+These Ginger Nut Biscotti fit the brief perfectly!

 Ginger Nut Biscotti